Ex-politician in prison in adoption scam gets 5 more years

 While Petersen was accused of misusing his position as an attorney, prosecutors said he didn’t use his elected position to facilitate adoptions.

-Petersen is a member of The Church of Jesus Christ of Latter-day Saints and earlier in his life completed a proselytizing mission in the Marshall Islands, a collection of atolls and islands in the eastern Pacific, where he became fluent in the Marshallese language.
+Petersen is a member of The Church of Jesus Christ of Latter-day Saints and earlier in his life completed a proselytizing mission in the Marshall Islands, a collection of atolls and islands in the eastern Pacific.
+He became fluent in the Marshallese language.

 After the allegations of adoption fraud emerged, Petersen kept working as the assessor for the most populous Arizona county for nearly three months amid heavy pressure to resign — and he did so in January 2020.
 He was responsible for determining property values in the county that includes Phoenix.